amelieoller/amelieoller.github.io/_posts/2017-09-25-how_i_built_a_small_ruby_sinatra_web_app_favorite_places.markdown

 ### Sinatra

 Sinatra is a Domain Specific Language for writing web applications.
-It is dependent on Rack (which creates the interface behind Sinatra) and an alternative to other frameworks such as Ruby on Rails but much more light-weight.
-In a nutshell Sinatra provides us with pre-written methods that we can use to turn for example our CLI application into a web application.
+It is dependent on Rack (which creates the interface behind Sinatra) and is an alternative to other frameworks such as Ruby on Rails but much more light-weight.
+In a nutshell, Sinatra provides us with pre-written methods that we can use to turn, for example, our CLI application into a web application.

 ### Git/Github